maldinixiang/ktvisitor-kastree/README.md

 # ktvisitor-kastree

-private use with kastree in idea
+# private use with kastree in idea, in order to get package and method

-USAGE:
+# USAGE:

 ```
 var callback: ISourceClassCallback = ISourceClassCallback {